ganelson/inform-evolution/proposals/0038-division-of-time.md

 example.

-Almost all declarations of properties or phrases which involve `time` understand this as _either_ a time of day _or_ a time period, and so the fact that existing Inform allows these to be confused just leads to potentially strange situations.
+Almost all declarations of properties or phrases which involve `time` are written by somebody who has in mind _either_ a time of day _or_ a time period, and so the fact that existing Inform allows these to be confused just leads to potentially strange situations.
 For example,

 	To decide which time is the time since (sc - scene) began: ...